MaxRomagnoli/GGJ24/README.md

 ##  Theme: Make me Laugh

+## Game
+The game is a no sense umoristic FPS, where you have to interact with some strange characters to understand where you are and what you have to do.

 ## Team:
 - [Max Romagnoli](https://www.maxromagnoli.com) (main programmer and game designer)
 - Alessandro Spadini (game designer and level builder)
 - Miriam Mariani (level desiger)
 - Zibbo Dry Bone (music designer)
+- arostaky (3D models)

 ## Diversifies